Simple but impressive, this no bake cheesecake is a real crowd pleaser. The white chocolate and boysenberry flavours make it an absolute treat!

 - 1 Tablespoon maple syrup

 - Put the frozen berries in a small sieve to thaw and drain over a bowl.
-Once thawed, press out most of the liquid and add to a small saucepan with the maple syrup.
+Once thawed, press out most of the liquid and discard, and add the thawed berries to a small saucepan with the maple syrup.
 Cook over a medium heat for 5 minutes until the sauce thickens slightly.
 Remove from heat and put in the fridge to cool until needed.

 - In a heatproof bowl combine ¼ cup of the cream with the chocolate and microwave in 20 second increments, stirring each time until melted or place the bowl over a pot of water on a medium heat and stir until melted.
 Allow to cool slightly.